Gy-Hu/mlx-llama-finetune/README.md

 # Fine-tune Qwen model with MLX

 Reproduce the blog post [Fine-tune llama3.1 with MLX on Mac](https://samkuo.me/post/2024/08/fine-tune-llama-31-with-mlx-on-mac/) by changing the model to Qwen2.5.
+Also can refer to [Official reference](https://github.com/ml-explore/mlx-examples/blob/main/llms/mlx_lm/LORA.md).

 ## Pre-requisites